 - 3. Save the file (accept the default file name, which is pickup.m) - 4.
-Type the following into the command window >> pickup('Janet')
+Type the following into the command window - >> pickup('Janet')

 (Janet happens to be my wife's name.
-If you are also called Janet please don't attach any significance to this example2.)
+If you are also called Janet please don't attach any significance to this example.)

-Note the syntax for defining a function - it must always have the form function solution_variable = function_name(input_variables...)
+Note the syntax for defining a function - it must always have the form function solution variable = function name(input variables...)

-... script that computes the function, ending with the command:
+...script that computes the function, ending with the command:

 '''

-solution\variable = .... end
+solution_variable = .... end

 '''